Connect with others who understand.

 Other Staging Information

-In addition to a number (1 through 4), your stage may also include the letter A or B. For example, your diagnosis may be stage 2A or 2B.
+In addition to a number (1 through 4), your stage may include the letter A or B. For example, your diagnosis may be stage 2A or 2B.
 These letters indicate whether you have symptoms.
-People with B stage lymphoma have a specific set of symptoms known as “B symptoms,” which may include fever, night sweats, or weight loss.
+People with B-stage lymphoma have a specific set of symptoms known as “B symptoms,” which may include fever, night sweats, and weight loss.
 People with A stage lymphoma don’t have these symptoms.

-Other letters may also be added to the stage based on what parts of the body are affected.
-If there are cancer cells in any organs outside the lymph nodes, an E (which stands for extranodal) may be added to the stage.
-If there are cancer cells in the spleen, an S may be added.
+Other letters may be added to the stage based on what parts of the body are affected.
+If there are cancer cells in organs outside the lymph nodes, an E for “extranodal” may be added to the stage.
+If cancer cells are in the spleen, an S may be added.

 Prognosis Score

-Some doctors will use a tool such as the Follicular Lymphoma International Prognostic Index (FLIPI) to obtain a prognostic score between 0 and 5.
-This score estimates your outlook.
-This score is based on prognostic factors that help predict whether your cancer may get worse.
+When you have follicular lymphoma, it can be helpful to know what to expect in terms of prognosis.
+Some doctors use a tool such as the Follicular Lymphoma International Prognostic Index (FLIPI) to obtain a prognostic score between zero and 5.
+This score estimates outlook and survival rates based on prognostic factors that help predict whether the cancer may get worse.
 These factors include:

 • How far your lymphoma has spread